Work Rights in Australia: Pay, Contracts & Protections

 Pay & Rosters

-• Use the Fair Work Pay Calculator to confirm base rates and loadings.
+• Use the Fair Work Pay and Conditions Tool to confirm base rates, loadings, allowances and penalty rates for the correct classification.

 • Payslips must show gross/net pay, tax withheld, and super contributions.